LagrouCedric/Actor-Critic_Trading/README.md

 #### -- Moving Average Convergence Divergence (MACD)
 ####
 #### MACD Formula: MACD=12-Period EMA − 26-Period EMA
-#### These are calculated in the environment and put into the dataframe
+#### These are calculated in the environment and put into the dataframe for quicker use during the training
+####
+#### Last of we also give the information when the model last bought and sold and the prices of those, so he can focus on getting good results

 ## Researching Reward System
-##
-### The reward is split into 3 parts: 'Hold', 'Buy' and 'Sell'
+#### The reward is split into 3 parts ( the actions ): 'Hold', 'Buy' and 'Sell'

 ### HOLD:
 #### in the holding part, we check if the chosen action == 0 ( hold), and we always give a negative reward of 25 to reduce overfiting to action 0 ( that happened when reward was '0')

 ### Buy:
-#### First we check if the current invested money is more than 15.000, 75% of our initial investment
+#### First we check if the current invested money is more than 75% of our current worth e.g. worth = 20.000 --> max invested = 15.000
-#### Secondly we check if one of our latest actions was a buy or sell, because we want the AI to know not to sell immediatly
+#### Secondly we check if one of our latest actions was a buy or sell, because we want the AI to know not to sell immediatly or buy everything at once without thinking it's a good buy
 #### If in one of the steps the action doesn't meet the requirement, we return a negative reward, otherwise we Buy and return a postive reward

 ### Sell: